The Christmas Pages

 A Typical Norwegian Christmas Dinner

-Pinnekjøtt is rib of lamb, which has been either salted and dried or salted, smoked and dried.
 Pinnekjøtt has a good deal of bone fat, so it is best to allow about 500 g per person if it is served on its own; if it is served together with sausages, allow 350 g per person.

-• Separate the salted ribs from each other with a sharp knife and leave them in cold water overnight
+Separate the salted ribs from each other with a sharp knife and leave them in cold water overnight.

-• Go out in the woods and find enough fresh branches from a birch tree (finger thick) to cover the bottom of your pot.
+Go out in the woods and find enough fresh branches from a birch tree (finger thick) to cover the bottom of your pot.
 Remove the bark.
+Put the branches in your pot and and fill it with enough water to cover the branches.
+Place the ribs over the branches and cook until the meat loosens from the bone (apprx.
+2 hours).
+Be careful so the pot doesn't cook dry - refill water as necessary.

-• Before serving, give the ribs a few minutes under the grill of your oven.
+Before serving, give the ribs a few minutes under the grill of your oven.

-• "Pinnekjøtt" is normally served with mashed kohlrabi (turnip) or rutabaga, boiled potatoes and mustard.
+"Pinnekjøtt" is normally served with mashed kohlrabi (turnip) or rutabaga, boiled potatoes and mustard.
 Don't forget the aquavit and cold Christmas beer.

 Mashed rutabaga